French Government Risks Falling In No-confidence Vote - UrduPoint

 French Government Risks Falling In No-confidence Vote

+France's government on Wednesday faced a no-confidence vote that could spell the end of Prime Minister Michel Barnier's administration, plunging the country into uncharted waters

-Paris, (APP - UrduPoint / Pakistan Point News - 4th Dec, 2024) France's government on Wednesday faced no-confidence votes that could spell the end of the administration of Prime Minister Michel Barnier, plunging the country into uncharted waters of political chaos.
+Paris, (APP - UrduPoint / Pakistan Point News - 4th Dec, 2024) France's government on Wednesday faced a no-confidence vote that could spell the end of Prime Minister Michel Barnier's administration, plunging the country into uncharted waters.

 The toppling of the Barnier government after just three months in office would present President Emmanuel Macron with the unenviable choice of picking a viable successor with over two years of his presidential term left.

-The National Assembly is due to debate two motions brought by the hard left and the far right in a standoff over next year's austerity budget, which saw the premier on Monday force through a social security financing bill without a vote.
+The National Assembly lower house is due to debate two motions brought by the hard left and the far right in a standoff over next year's austerity budget, after the prime minister on Monday forced through a social security financing bill without a vote.

 The motion brought by the far-right National Rally (RN) of three-time presidential candidate Marine Le Pen is expected to be rejected.